 - Choose your service, such as closed captioning, amplification or translation services if available

 3. Prepare your phone for the show.

 All entrances to the building, theaters, and restaurants are accessible.
-Acessible paths for our venue seating areas vary per space, and may require assistance from the staff.
+Accessible paths for our venue seating areas vary per space and may require assistance from the staff.
 Please visit our Venue Accessibility page for additional details on each space.